-Any financial benefit has to be dealt with in accordance with Outcome 15 in chapter 1 of the SRA Code of Conduct.
-However, firms should bear in mind that in the case of commissions attributable to regulated activities, firms must also comply with the requirements of the SRA's Financial Services (Scope) Rules 2001, rule 4 (c).
+- Any financial benefit has to be dealt with in accordance with Outcome 15 in chapter 1 of the SRA Code of Conduct.
+However, firms should bear in mind that in the case of commissions attributable to regulated activities, firms must also comply with the requirements of the SRA's Financial Services (Scope) Rules 2001, rule 4 (c). - 2.
+The record could be a letter or bill of costs provided the information is clear.